-The Board of Trustees desires to provide a safe and orderly work environment for all employees.
+The Governing Board desires to provide a safe and orderly work environment for all employees.
 As part of the district's comprehensive safety plan, the Superintendent or designee shall develop strategies for protecting employees from potentially dangerous persons and situations and for providing necessary assistance and support when emergency situations occur.